Bruneri-Canella case: Popular culture

 Luigi Pirandello was inspired by the case when writing Come tu mi vuoi, a three-act drama first staged in Milan in 1930.

 In 1936, actor Angelo Musco was the star of Lo Smemorato, a theatrical adaptation of the story.

 In 1962, the movie Lo smemorato di Collegno by Sergio Corbucci was released, with Totò as the star.

 In 1970, RAI aired two episodes of Processi a porte aperte about the case on 11 and 13 August.
 Bruneri's nephews tried to have the broadcast blocked, as did Canella's wife and Don Germano Alberti.
 The petition started by the priest received only about three hundred supporters.

-Pasquale Festa Campanile presented at the Venice Film Festival the movie Uno scandalo perbene in 1984: he presented the story, but left the final open for interpretation.
+Pasquale Festa Campanile presented at the Venice Film Festival the movie A Proper Scandal in 1984: he presented the story, but left the final open for interpretation.

 In 1988 in Collegno, an exhibition titled Sconosciuto a me stesso was held.
 French writer Jean Giraudoux was inspired by the case for Sigfrid et le Limousin.

 in 1993, Bruneri-Canella case was presented in final episode "The Unknown" (Neznámý) of Czech krimi series Adventure of Criminalistics (Dobrodružství kriminalistiky), where Bruneri-Canella was portrayed by Czech actor Jiří Schmitzer.

 The case is mentioned in Umberto Eco's 2004 novel The Mysterious Flame of Queen Loana.

 Radio host Fiorello created a character named lo smemorato di Cologno on his show on Radio Due.
 The voice was an imitation of Silvio Berlusconi (Cologno being the headquarters of his TV channels).
 The character lost his memory every time issues about political promises, social issues or an opposing politician were named.
 Berlusconi himself played the role in the last broadcast before the winter holidays in 2006.

 Rai Uno produced a TV movie named Lo smemorato di Collegno by Maurizio Zaccaro.

 On 1 April 2009, the TV show Chi l'ha visto by Rai 3 (a show investigating missing people) asked the Carabinieri RIS to examine the letters sent by Canella from the war front with the letters presented by Bruneri's brother in order to compare any traces of DNA.
 The examination proved inconclusive.

 French 2018 movie : L'inconnu de Collegno, directed by Maïder Fortuné.